Beginner Bikepacking Weekend

 -

 Bikepacking gear can be overwhelming.
-There’s dozen of cottage manufacturers making all sorts of bags for countless purposes.
-It’s easy to follow down a rabbit hole and obsess over which is the perfect saddle bag, and which fork bags you might want to use.
+There’s dozen of big companies and cottage manufacturers making all sorts of bags for countless purposes.
+It’s easy to go down a rabbit hole and obsess over which is the perfect saddle bag, and which fork bags you might want to use.
 If you’re just starting out, it’s perfectly fine to strap a few dry bags to your frame and go.
 As I said, I saw someone use a milk crate on a group ride.

-For the 12 Mile Campout, you just need a tent, sleeping pad, sleeping bag, food, something to cook with (or food that doesn’t need to be cooked) and a change of clothes for the night.
+For the Hadow Creek Campout, you just need a tent, sleeping pad, sleeping bag, food, something to cook with (or food that doesn’t need to be cooked) and a change of clothes for the night.
+We recommend bringing a water filter or purification tablets since drinking untreated water is always risky.
 Anything else is a luxury.
-We’re not going far, so you can use whatever you have available.

 -